dvargas92495/scroll-spy-demo/README.md

 instead of needing to wrap the page content.

 Using the reference guide on [Intersection Observers](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), we set up observers on each of the ids as passed in by the `items` prop after the component's first render in a `useEffect` hook.
+This allows each instance of the of the component to have its own observer, which disconnects when the component unmounts.
+We maintain the currently intersecting entries in a `ref`, as we don't need to render based on this state.
+We use these values to calculate an `activeId`, which we do rerender based on and also set the hash based on this value.
+The hash is updated as a `replaceState` instead of a `pushState` so that we don't add to the browser history.
+Each id in the `items` prop is then rendered as a `link`, which automatically scrolls to the component with the given id on click.
+Each of these links renders a different background opacity based on whether or not it represents the active id.

 ## Performance Considerations
+The biggest performance consideration is the component's `intersectionCallback` method.
+Based on the documentation above, we want this function to be run as fast as possible due to it being executed on the main thread.

 ## Aspirations
 What would I improve if I had more time to production-ize this?
 Well first, for production I probably would have just used the
 `react-scrollspy` library above to get myself started.
-Given that this was a take home test, I opted for a more manual approach
+Given that this was a take home test, I opted for a more manual approach.

+For production, I would also write more tests to cover the component's functionality.
+I started on this path, and then realized that I would have to mock the `IntersectionObserver`.
+Given that I won't be maintaining this component long term, I opted to focus more of my time to the component itself.

 ## Limitations
 Here are some potential issues with my implementation: